EXCLUSIVE-Texas signs ex-Microsoft lawyer, others to aid in Google antitrust probe

 Though Caffarra's contract with Texas calls for her to earn no money, a slide presentation from August posted on the Charles River website lists Google critic News Corp NWSA.O and competitors Microsoft and Amazon.com Inc AMZN.O among her clients on antitrust matters.

+Caffarra told Reuters on Thursday that she decided to work pro bono for the states’ investigation after Nebraska Attorney General Doug Peterson approached her.

+"My position is that when working for a government body, I don't need to do anything besides work pro bono," she said.
+"I am not funded by anyone adverse to Google right now."

-As part of its investigation, the Texas AG's office has sought information from Oracle, its executive vice president, Ken Glueck, told Reuters on Wednesday.
+As part of its investigation, the Texas AG's office has sought information from Oracle Corp ORCL.N, its executive vice president, Ken Glueck, told Reuters on Wednesday.

 Oracle has feuded with Google over several business issues, and was involved in advocacy group FairSearch that pushed for the European Union to investigate Google.